 At Bolney we’re passionate about our wines and ensuring our customers know the best ways to enjoy them.
-One such way is paired with food, and many of our wines are perfectly complimented by a slice of creamy cheese.
+One such way is paired with food, and many of our wines are perfectly complemented by a slice of creamy cheese.

 When we think of pairing wine with food, most of us will picture the classic combination of wine and cheese.
 Whilst there may be no strict pairing rules, there are a few things that can help you getting started to successfully pair the perfect cheese with your favourite bottle.